Cell-, Stem Cell and Developmental Biology, 12 creditsCell, stamcells- och utvecklingsbiologi, 12 hp

 The course is divided into the following parts:

-This part consists of course laboratory work and a Team-Based Learning (TBL) module.
-The course laboratory work incorporates basic cell biology techniques such as cell culture and fluorescent microscopy.
-The TBL module focuses on biomedical research methods and experimental design related to concepts in cell biology developmental biology and stem cell research.
-There is also a specific focus on achieving competence in basic laboratory skills.
+Laboratory Practicals, 4 hp This part consists of three practicals that incorporate basic cell biology techniques such as cell culture and fluorescent microscopy.
+There is a specific focus on achieving competence in basic laboratory skills.

-A voluntary half-time written test, that covers the first parts of the course.
+A voluntary half-time test in the form of a written, oral or IT-supported test that covers the first parts of the course.
 The students under guidance of teachers correct the half time test.
 The performance in the half time test can generate bonus points, which are added to the points obtained in the final exam (part 3), if the final exam is passed.

 Part 1.
 Communication and critical thinking project (2 credits).
 The examination consists of concept maps, oral presentations of project work and active participation in the obligatory discussions, workshops and exhibition.
 Graded Fail/Pass.